acbfaria23/ImageClassifier-TensorFlowImproved/README.md

 # ImageClassifier_TensorFlow-Improved-
 Image Style Classifier using deep learning

-This is an improved network using tensorflow
+This is an improved CNN using tensorflow

-this code summarizing does:
+Summarizing, this code does:

-1 - gets images on folder and append in a big array.
+1 - gets images on folder and append it in a big array. image source: flicker groups.

 2 - convert images in one big tensor of color values

 3 - set cnn parameters

-4 - network model
+4 - define network model

 5 - set a array for labeling and compare each image style
+    first version: the styles are noir, bright and long-exposure.

 5 - set training